Salkantay Trek

 Check Google Maps for available accommodation as there are quite a few places with no websites

-DAY 1 CUZCO to MOLLEPATA 2 hour bus trip - 100km
+DAY 1 CUSCO to MOLLEPATA 2 hour bus trip - 100km

 Come the day before your trek to get organised and have a good night's sleep without the early morning wakeup and transfer.